handpoint/handpoint.github.io/management.md

   buttonlink: /specs/acquirersprotocols
 growth:
   title: Engineered for growth
-  description: "Our robust platform is highly flexible and scalable in every direction, allowing you to respond to the dynamic payments landscape.<br>If you need a solution customized for your market, Handpoint can add SDKs, terminals, tools, processors, and payment types.
+  description: "Our robust platform is highly flexible and scalable in every direction, <br>allowing you to respond to the dynamic payments landscape.<br>If you need a solution customized for your market, Handpoint can add SDKs, terminals, tools, processors, and payment types.
 The entire Handpoint platform is hosted and PCI-DSS certifed on AWS for infinite scalability, so there is no limit to your potential."
   image: https://handpoint.imgix.net/Website%20refresh%20photos/graphics/managementplatform_engineered_pic.jpg
 contact:
   title: Bring Handpoint to your market